WizardSofts1337/Dropper/README.md

 ## 🚀 Description

-Dropper is malware delivery software that helps your crypts live longer, bypass Chrome and Windows smart screen alerts, and also safely start one or more software programs that make you look like a legitimate program.
+Loader is malware delivery software that helps your crypts live longer, bypass Chrome and Windows smart screen alerts, and also safely start one or more software programs that make you look like a legitimate program.

 <img src="https://i.ibb.co/ymWRpxmP/bandicam-2025-02-11-15-43-54-132.gif" alt="Description of image" width="600" height="350" />